callumvh/cv/main.typ

       repayment plans and create debit orders, all without needing to talk to any humans.
 It has been utilized by nearly 400 distinct users to date. #h(1fr) \
       - Java, Spring Boot
       - Spring Statemachine
-      - rubenlagus/TelegramBots library
       - SQL Server and Stored Procedures for Statemachine session persistence and logging
-      - Event-driven model
       - Excel report generator for observability
       - E2E testing for the user flow
       - Reactive streams with Spring Reactive, WebFlux, Mono, used with Spring Statemachine and the TelegramBots library
-      - Built a PlantUML chart exporter for the Statemachine diagram
+      - Built a PlantUML chart exporter for the Statemachine diagrams
+      - *Chatbot Frontend*: I also built a web-based frontend for the chatbot using React.js on the frontend, sharing the same Spring Statemachine backend.
+(Not in production yet)

     - *Database as Code Project*: Worked on converting our largest database into an idempotent "database project" using SSDT (SQL Server Data Tools), which allows